-A TPC usually consists of a cylindrical drift volume with a central cathode and an anode at the two endplates.
+A TPC customarily consists of a cylindrical drift volume with a central cathode and an anode at the two endplates.
 In the case of a colliding experiment, the TPC contains an inner radius in which the beam pipe and inner detectors are placed.

 The anodes are at ground, while the cathode is at a potential high voltage to keep the rang of from 100V/cm to 1000V/cm in drift length.
-The walls of the volume are the field cage, which ensures a very homogeneous electrical field between the electrodes.
+The walls of the volume are the field cage, which ensures a highly homogeneous electrical field between the electrodes.
 The magnetic field is parallel to the electric field to suppress transverse diffusion.
-Without the magnetic field this diffusion would dominate, degrading the track and momentum reconstruction.
-The electrons are released after the ionization of the sensitive gas volume and drift along the electric field to the anodes, while the ions drift toward the cathode.
+The reason for the magnetic field is that if there is no magnetic field, diffusion will dominate, degrading the track and momentum reconstruction.
+The electrons are released after the ionisation of the sensitive gas volume and drift along the electric field to the anodes, while the ions drift toward the cathode.
 An amplification device is placed in front of the anodes and creates an electron avalanche as the readout(GEM, MicroMEGAS or others).